bmc/brizzled/input/id/103/index.md

 generating PDFs that are typeset through TeX, far outweighs any niggling disadvantages.

+**Update:** [John MacFarlane][], author of Pandoc, writes, in an email:

+> There's no general way to force page breaks, by the way.
+If you just
+> want page breaks in PDF (via latex), you can insert a raw latex
+> command,
+>
+>     \newpage
+>
+> This should be ignored in HTML and ODT output, so it will only affect
+> latex and PDF via latex.

 Here's a list of Markdown-related tools I have found to be helpful:

 * The [Pandoc][] document converter.
 * [markdown-mode][], for [Emacs][].
 * [TeX Live][], which allows Pandoc to generate LaTeX-typeset PDFs, among other things.
 (I use TeX Live on both Ubuntu Linux and Mac OS X.)
+* [Lanyon][], the tool I use to generate this blog from Markdown source.
 * Some APIs for parsing Markdown.
 (I use these APIs in some of my software development.)
     - [Markdown in Python][]